-23 Years Ago: Kiss Drummer Eric Carr Dies
+The Day Kiss Drummer Eric Carr Died

-Offended by the lack of coverage, his bandmates wrote an letter to Rolling Stone stating that they were "shocked and disappointed" at Carr's death being ignored, citing him as "someone who still lived and believed in the spirit of rock and roll" and declaring that "we loved him, the fans loved him and he will never be forgotten."
+Offended by the lack of coverage, his bandmates wrote an letter to Rolling Stone stating that they were "shocked and disappointed" at Carr's death being ignored, citing him as "someone who still lived and believed in the spirit of rock 'n' roll" and declaring that "we loved him, the fans loved him and he will never be forgotten."
 (You can read the whole letter here.)

 Carr's spirit has indeed lived on in the hearts of Kiss fans.
-His family has successfully worked hard to keep his memory alive, most recently with the release of 2011's ‘Unfinished Business,’ a collection of unreleased solo tracks from throughout his musical career.
+His family has worked hard to keep his memory alive, memorably issuing 2011's Unfinished Business, a collection of never-before-heard solo tracks from throughout his career.